klezVirus/Posts/reviews/vulnhub/raven2/readme.md

 drwxrwxrwx 5 root     root      4096 Nov  9  2018 wordpress
 </code></pre>

-Within the file, we can note the following piece of code, that loads the PHPMailer plugin, creates a message from user input parameters withouth any form of validation and tries to send it:
+Within the file, we can note the following piece of code, that loads the PHPMailer plugin, creates a message from user input parameters without any form of validation and tries to send it:

 ```php
  <?php